AthiFukama12/research-document/es6/variables.md

     ```

 ## const
-Define const and why do we use this variable.
+The const keyword is used define constant variables:

-* variables with const cannot be reassigned and redeclare
+* variables with const cannot be reassigned and redeclare.
-* Variables with const consist of block scope
+* Variables with const consist of block scope.
 * Although const does not allow you to redeclare or reassign the variable, you can change the elements of const array.

 Sample code of const
  * Example 1